Submission of abstracts for oral or e-poster presentation at Obstetric Anaesthesia 2021

 Abstract Instructions: 2021

-The OAA invites you to submit abstracts to the May 2021 Annual Scientific Meeting.
+The OAA invites you to submit abstracts to the June 2021 Virtual Annual Scientific Meeting.
 We encourage submission of all projects that will be of benefit to the care of mothers and babies.
 Through the submission and review process, we seek to promote the highest standards of research ethics.

 All abstracts should be written in English.